 '''

-:dismount volume_name_as_desired <Return>
+:dismount volume_name_as_desired <Return> :load monitor <Return>

 '''

-- :load monitor <Return>

-- 1. Select Disk Information

-- 2. Select the corresponding drive with removable media

-- Move the inverted cursor bar to the item Removable Drive Mount Status: and choose dismount to dismount the device

-- 4. Media ejection is now possible.
+- 1. Select Disk Information - 2.
+Select the corresponding drive with removable media - 3.
+Move the inverted cursor bar to the item Removable Drive Mount Status: and choose dismount to dismount the device - 4.
+Media ejection is now possible.

-5.5 Duplexing
+5.4 Duplexing

 Both Mirroring and Duplexing are referred to as mirroring in the NetWare operating system.
 Duplexing involves two drives on two separate host adapters, while Mirroring is associated with two drives on a single host adapter.
-Before enabling the duplexing function, be sure to load the driver NV4XXBMP.DSK two times for NetWare 4.xx (or NV31XBMP.DSK for NetWare 3.1x).
+Before enabling the duplexing function, be sure to load the driver DC3X5.HAM two times for NetWare 3.12/4.XX